Ivo-Balbaert/The_Way_to_Jai/book/3_Compiling_and_running_your_first_program.md

 This is because of the **#run** command.
 This so-called **directive** tells the compiler to run the procedure called after `#run` during compile-time.

 In case of `#run main()`, you run the whole program during compile-time (see § 26.2 for more info on `#run`).

+_On Linux_ we can use the **#!** mechanism so that we can run the Jai source file as a kind of script at compile-time.
+Add the following line at the start of *3.2_hello_sailor_comptime.jai*:
+`#! /path/to/jai/bin/jai`
+This has to be the full path to the `jai` executable on your machine, for example /home/username/jai/bin/jai (the executable is by default jai-linux, which we renamed to jai in § 2.2).
+Now make your script executable with:
+`chmod u+x ./3.2_hello_sailor_comptime.jai`
+Now you can execute your jai script (running at compile-time) by typing in:
+`./3.2_hello_sailor_comptime.jai`

+This displays:
+**Hello, sailor from Jai!**
+Running linker: /home/ivo/jai//bin/lld-linux ...
+...
+This is just a nice trick, and by no means a commonly used way of doing things.

 > Jai uses a lot of directives and we'll discuss them in several coming chapters.
 You could consider them as special instructions for the compiler.
 They all start with the **#** character.